Alexander Löhr: Commander-in-Chief South East

 Löhr organised the fourth and fifth offensives against Yugoslav Partisans in 1943, during which most of those taken prisoner, including the wounded, were murdered on the spot.
-On 20 January 1943, Löhr launched Fall Weiss.
+On 20 January 1943, Löhr launched Weiss.
 The first part of the offensive saw some of the heaviest fighting yet seen in the Balkans as the Partisans put up a stiff resistance to the German-Croat forces as part of a rearguard action to facilitate their retreat and suffered heavy losses.
 As expected, the Partisans retreated south into the Italian zone of Bosnia-Herzegovina to avoid annihilation, but instead of being blocked by three Italian divisions as Löhr believed there would be, there was only one Italian division with the rest of Roatta's forces consisting of the Montenegrin Chetniks he had brought into Bosnia-Herzegovina.
 Löhr was furious with Roatta for using the Chetniks, all the more so as the Partisans proceeded to rout the Chetniks and break through out of the encirclement by smashing a Chetnik force upon the river Nervtva.
 Löhr complained bitterly in his reports to Berlin that his best chance to liquidate the Partisans had been ruined because of Italian "treachery" and "combinazioni".
 Benito Mussolini had promised Hitler several times that the Regio Esercito would act against the Chetniks, but the Germans failed to understand that the Regio Esercito generals owned their ultimate loyalty to King Victor Emmanuel III and were quite willing to disregard Mussolini's orders if they were felt to be not in the best interests of Italy.
 The primary interest of the king was always to keep his throne, which by early 1943 he felt could be best achieved by pulling Italy out of the losing war.
 The fact that the Chetniks had links to the British Special Operations Executive was paradoxically a source of attraction for the Regio Esercito generals who believed that the Chetnik leader Draža Mihailović could help arrange an armistice with the Allies.